Tingjun-Lei/Tingjun-Lei.github.io/_pages/about.md

 News
 ======
+- [11/2024] Tingjun served as Publicity Chair of International Conference on Computer Vision, Pattern Recognition and Artificial Intelligence (CVPRAI 2025)!

-- [10/2024] Tingjun served as Session Chair of IEEE 4th Cyber Awareness and Research Symposium 2024 ( CARS'24 )
+- [10/2024] Tingjun served as Session Chair of IEEE 4th Cyber Awareness and Research Symposium 2024 (CARS'24)!

 - [09/2024] Our paper "Human Autonomy Teaming-Based Safety-Aware Navigation through Bio-Inspired and Graph-Based Algorithms" has been accepted by <i>Biomimetic Intelligence and Robotics</i>!